 Even if you cannot pray due to menstruating, you can always make Dua and call Allah while you are standing, sitting or lying down.
 You can do Dhikr and constantly recite Allah’s ﷻ name and be in a state of worship in your heart and mind.

-Finally, use the month of Ramadan to evaluate yourself and your habits.
-How would you like to change yourself so that you are constantly moving closer to Allah ﷻ and gaining His pleasure.
+Finally, use the last ten days/nights of Ramadan to evaluate yourself and your habits.
+How would you like to change yourself so that you are constantly moving closer to Allah ﷻ and gaining His pleasure?

-If we truly value our religion and sincerely believe then it shouldn’t be too difficult for us to dedicate some time regularly towards learning and improving ourselves to become a better Muslim.
+If we truly value our religion and sincerely believe, it shouldn’t be too difficult for us to dedicate some time regularly towards learning and improving ourselves to become a better Muslim.

 May Allah ﷻ guide us upon the straight path and keep us persevering and striving for His pleasure.